-Picea orientalis / Oriental spruce
+Picea orientalis / Caucasian spruce

 Oriental spruce is an extremely attractive tree in the landscape, with its shiny, dark-green, very short needles; the bright red male cones in late April or early May; and its columnar growth habit.
 It deserves much wider planting, and has the grace and charm so palpably missing from Norway spruce (P. abies).
 It thrives on a wide range of sites with very few issues with disease and pests.

 Description.
-Oriental spruce is an evergreen, coniferous species of tree that grows to mature heights of 125 feet (40 m); with a trunk up to 6 feet (2 m) in diameter, measured at breast height; and a narrowly conic crown that is open in whorls of young trees, and columnar with a broad, dense conic top in old trees.
+Caucasian spruce is an evergreen, coniferous species of tree that grows to mature heights of 125 feet (40 m); with a trunk up to 6 feet (2 m) in diameter, measured at breast height; and a narrowly conic crown that is open in whorls of young trees, and columnar with a broad, dense conic top in old trees.

 - Bark is smooth and pink-gray in color, later cracked into small rounded plates.